 Strong ales were available but they were saved for occasions just like now, parties and festivities, etc.

 What the people would have drank on a regular basis was a mild beer.
-This mild beverage would have had significant less alcohol in it and the alcohols purpose within it would have been to act as a preservative.
+This mild beverage would have had significantly less alcohol in it and the purpose of the alcohol within it would have been to act as a preservative.

-Everyone would have drank it including children and the reasons again were because it was safer then water and had nutritious qualities to it.
+Everyone would have drunk it including children and the reasons again were because it was safer than water and had nutritious qualities to it.

 So there you have it a brief history of Ale.
 Pretty cool stuff when you look back on how it came to be.

 But enough of the history lesson, let’s jump into a quick overview of how it is made…

 Brewing an ale and a lager is actually very similar, the difference is when you get into fermenting and lagering.
 We will talk more about that in the Lager section of this article.

 The basics of an ale recipe will call for water, barley, hops and yeast.
 Of course there are optional items you can add to the recipe to modify its taste and texture, etc.